masaun/autonomous-degenVC-v2/README.md

 ***

 ## 【Workflow】
-- As described in the Degen VC onboarding page and profile Degen VC typically launches projects with three steps:
+- Launches projects with 5 steps:
+  - ① Create a project token
+  - ② Create a Liquid Vault
-  - ① A uniswap market is created for the new project;
+  - ③ A uniswap market is created for the new project.
-  - ② Part of the tokens supply is Alphadropped (airdropped) to wallets that hold our $DGVC UNI-V2 LP tokens in proportion to their share of the LP; and,
+  - ④ Part of the tokens supply is Alphadropped (airdropped) to wallets that hold our $DGVC UNI-V2 LP tokens in proportion to their share of the LP.
-  - ③ A Liquid Vault is capitalized with project tokens to incentivise early liquidity.
+  - ⑤ A Liquid Vault is capitalized with project tokens to incentivise early liquidity.

 <br>